plastic-archives/retro/README.md

 # Retro

-> A toolkit for pragmatic programmers.
+> A toolkit for pragmatic Elixir programmers.

 ## Why does this library includes so many things?